First Posted July 29, 2010.

 Traditions are values that serve to defined the values and boundaries of a culture or society.
 They can be stories, myths, that illustrate why we believe in one idea or value or another.

 The past two centuries has been an attack on the notion that tradition has value and relevance in the modern world.
-In the Chevalley, you hear the modern world, as this man expresses his confidence that the world's squalor and filth can be cleaned up.
+In Chevalley, you hear the modern world, as this man expresses his confidence that the world's squalor and filth can be cleaned up.
 This is the perspective of the 19th century Progressive who saw the world as inherently changeable by their own hands.

-If Don Fabrizio's Sicilians thought of themselves as gods unreachable and without need for Progressive contributions, the Progressives of that century equally failed to see what they could not see, that in their beneficent arrogance, that the 20th century would become an era of World Wars and leadership without scruples and no vision.
+If Don Fabrizio's Sicilians thought of themselves as gods unreachable and without need for Progressive contributions, the Progressives of that century equally failed to see what they could not see, that in their beneficent arrogance, the 20th century would become an era of World Wars and leadership without scruples and no vision.

 We are at another turning point in human history.
 Just as revolution swept through England to America, through France, Germany, Italy and then Russia, bringing with it radical, disruptive change, so too we are at another turning point.
 The historic trend of change that brought about the decline of the old aristocracy, replaced by the leadership of the bourgeoisie, now threatens a new aristotcracy, one born in the revolutions of the 18th, 19th and early 20th centuries.